 In 1980 Irvin Yalom, wrote his most famous text Existential Psychotherapy.
-In it, he proposed a new type of therapy which would allow for what he considered to be the “existential givens” of life to be brought to the forefront and dealt with head on, rather than being dodged, circumnavigated or just plain ignored, which he said had been the case in therapy circles thus far.
+In it, he proposed a type of therapy which would allow for what he called the “existential givens” of life to be brought to the forefront, and dealt with head on, rather than dodged, circumnavigated or just plain ignored, which had been the case to date.
 So, what are existential givens anyway?
-Well, funny you should ask!
+Well, funny you should ask..

-Existential ‘givens’ are essentially those things (and/or events) when we cannot change.
-Things such as the details of our birth, or the act of being born, or simply be-ing for that matter.
+Existential ‘givens’ are essentially those things in life that we cannot change.
+Things such as the details of our birth, the time and place we were born, or simply be-ing for that matter.
 Oh, and the process of dying and consequentially death, that’s a big one too.
+Birth and death.
 These are two main events which are common to all humans.
-Those are pretty much two of the biggest in-fact, but there are others, equally immutable if not as final as death or as cruelly insistent as being seems to be.
+While those are pretty much two of the biggest themes, there are others, equally immutable if not as final as death or as cruelly insistent as being seems to be.

-In fact, in his text Yalom (1980) narrowed it down to four big givens of existence, which he called ultimate concerns, and for the purposes of this limited exploration we shall focus on these four and how they relate to therapy and counselling.
-These are, in no particular order, (although one may argue that death always has the final say!): freedom, death, isolation and meaningless.
+In his text, Yalom (1980) narrowed these unchangeable facts of life down to four big “givens” of existence, which he called ultimate concerns, and for the purposes of this limited exploration we shall focus on these four and how they relate to therapy and counselling.
+These are, in no particular order, (although one may argue that death always has the final say): freedom, death, isolation and meaningless.

-Being and Nothingness: A Phenomenological Essay on Ontology (Sartre, 1943), is perhaps existentialism’s greatest and most profound extrapolation on the notion and meaning of personal freedom.
+Being and Nothingness: A Phenomenological Essay on Ontology (Sartre, 1943), is perhaps Sartre’s greatest and most profound extrapolation on the notion and meaning of personal freedom.

-We, (human beings) are essentially like a blank canvas, and unlike something like a chair, for example, we have the choice to be-come whatever it is we want to, within limitations of course.
-We get to paint whatever we want to on the blank canvas which symbolizes our life.
+In it he asserted that human beings are essentially like a blank canvas, and utterly unlike something like a chair, for example.
+We have the choice to be-come whatever it is we want to, within limitations of course.
+We get to paint whatever we want on the blank canvas which symbolizes our life.
 Thing is, says Sartre, this freedom thing, (free will if you like), doesn’t seem like the great gift it is for many of us, in fact, it terrifies us mostly.
 “What, so we get to make our own decisions!?”
-Wait, what, …we have to make a choice??!
-Sounds great, to a degree, however this thought understandably can be quite overwhelming when one then considers that with choice comes responsibility.
-Yes, the gift of freedom to choose our destiny means that we are more or less responsible for our own outcomes in life.
-For some of us, this realization is often fraught with anxiety and can sometimes plunge us into deep, dark moods and depressions.
+Yes, we get to choose what we do, say and how we want to go about our life.
+Sounds great, to a degree, however all this choice can be quite overwhelming when one then considers with choice comes responsibility.
+Yes, the gift of freedom to choose our destiny means that we are also more or less responsible for our own outcomes in life.
+For some of us, this realization is often fraught with dread and anxiety, and can sometimes plunge us into deep, dark moods and depressions.
 For to choose how to live your own life is a heavy, heavy burden to bear at times.

 However, once the tightness of ill-fitting beliefs become too uncomfortable to bear, or those sedimented systems which we have become so used to carrying around with us become too heavy, we start to feel uneasy.
 And the longer we deny the call of freedom, the more uneasy and nauseous we become.
 Sartre (1943) talks of the nausea that is created by the realization that we are, after-all, nothing.
 Nothing but the choices we have made and continue to make.
 Freedom of choice is sickening, overwhelming, and often unbearable.
 No wonder we cling, for so, so long, to the walls that stop us from falling down into the dark, unknowable void in which nothing is known and certainly, nothing is certain.